Liz-Conway/Project-3-Python/README.md

     - The weather information is as accurate as the data provided in the Mars weather dataset.
 - **Ease of use**
     - A simple easy-to-use application focusing on reducing the 'cognitive load' on viewers.
 The system is designed so that the viewer does not have to remember large amounts of detail.
-    - If a tourist makes and invalid input this is explained and they are given the chance to re-enter the input.
+    - If a tourist makes an invalid input this is explained and they are given the chance to re-enter the input.
+    - The inter-galactic, time-travelling tourist cannot move onto the next input until a valid input has been entered for the current input.
+This ensures that no invalid inputs can get into the Hitchhiker's Guide to the Red Planet application.
 - **Information Display**
     - The initial screen gives instructions on how to use the Hitchhikers Guide to the Red Planet.
     - Colours are used to divide the information into readable, distinguishable blocks.
 This makes it easier for the tourist to glean information from the output they are presented with.